theangrytech-git/az-104-training/environment/1. Exam Questions/Implementing And Managing Azure Storage.md

 <summary>Scenario 5: Blob Storage Authorization Adjustment</summary>

 #### Task 1: Authorization Adjustment using Azure Storage Explorer
-1. Within the storage accounts from the above Scenario, there is a requirement to adjust the authorization settings for Blob storage to enhance security for ukwstoragedepts and weustoragedepts, using Azure Storage Explorer.
+1. Within the storage accounts from the above Scenario, there is a requirement to adjust the authorization settings for Blob storage to enhance security for neustoragedepts and weustoragedepts, using Azure Storage Explorer.
 Lock it down to just the users for each Department.
 </details>

 <details>